bingomanatee/hivemvc/README.md

-hivemvc
+hive-mvc
 =======

 the next evolution of nuby-express; an advanced, RAD environment for Express sites.

 Nuby Express has proven successful at managing large projects; however it did not load (not respond, load) fast enough for Nodejitsu and it had issues with require pathing.

 HiveMVC is going to address some of the failings of NE and provide additional functionality: